mtmorgan/mtmorgan.github.io/movies/index.md

 ## Reflections on the top 100 list

 Viewing these has helped to develop criteria for evaluating movies.
-The movies at the top of the list combine pillars of compeling themes, excellent acting, unique cinematography, and a strong directorial presence.
+The movies at the top of the list combine pillars of compelling themes, excellent acting, unique cinematography, and a strong directorial presence.
 Movies further down the list seem generally to compromise one (or more) of these pillars, and then further down still to develop individual components less fully.